 I am a historian who grew up outside the nation’s capital, wandered the streets of Colonial Williamsburg as an undergraduate at the College of William and Mary, and gained experience as a graduate student of public history at American University.
-I believe it is my role to preserve, protect, and interpret the past—by ensuring the stories of underrepresented communities are included and centered as part of the broader American story.
+I believe it is my role to preserve, protect, and interpret the past—by ensuring the stories of historically excluded communities are included and centered as part of the broader American story.

 Current Work